 IS 211: Introduction to International Studies Development

 This course introduces students to key themes in international development.
 In an interconnected and interdependent world, it is imperative to understand the conditions under which a majority of the world lives, how these conditions have come to be, and what is being done to address concerns of inequity and poverty.
-Themes of colonialism, globalization, gender, debt, trade, democracy, sustainable development, migration, health, education, and emerging powers.
+Themes of colonialism, globalization, gender, debt, trade, democracy, sustainable development, migration, health, education, and emerging powers are explored.
 To make sense of such a diverse and complex set of issues, the course has three primary objectives: first, to contextualize international development into its historical setting; second, to introduce the theories which seek to understand and explain international development; and third, to apply these theoretical constructs to specific issues and cases of international development.

 IS 401: International Cooperation and Conflict

 This course explores the contribution that interdisciplinary theory and research make toward understanding international issues, particularly international cooperation and conflict.
 Topics will include nationalism and ethnicity, the role of international organizations in conflict resolution and democratization, human rights, militarism and peacekeeping.

 You will choose courses from anthropology, economics, geography, history, languages, law, Indigenous studies, political studies, sociology and women’s & gender studies.